liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/00-intro.markdown

 # Introduction

-Liferay 7 introduces a new application development paradigm.
+Liferay 7 introduces a new application development paradigm that encourages a modular approach.
 Liferay plugins are no longer deployed to Liferay's application server or servlet container.
 Instead, they are deployed to Liferay's OSGi-based module framework.
 However, you need not be an OSGi expert to succeed as a Liferay 7 developer.
-You really only need to understand two concepts: *modules* and *components*.
+You really only need to understand two concepts:
+*modules* and *components*.

 - A *module* is the one and only type of Liferay 7 plugin.
-Architecturally, a module is a `.jar` file that contains Liferay-specific resources and metadata.
+Architecturally, a module is a JAR file that contains Liferay-specific resources and metadata.
   Liferay applications usually consist of at least two or three modules.
 Note that modules are called *[bundles](https://en.wikipedia.org/wiki/OSGi#Bundles)* in the OSGi world.
 A